SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Several findings warrant detailed examination:

 **Confidence (Q5)** showed the largest improvement (+143.90%, p < .0001).
 Under traditional instruction, participants' mean confidence rating of 2.56 fell between "Moderately disagree" and "Slightly disagree," suggesting that conventional methods left struggling students feeling uncertain about their abilities.
 NOODEIA transformed this experience entirely: the mean rating of 6.25 indicates that participants felt confident to "Moderately agree" approaching "Extremely agree."
 The narrow standard deviation in the NOODEIA condition (SD = 0.683 compared to SD = 1.750 for traditional) indicates this was not merely an average shift but a convergence, with nearly all participants experiencing high confidence with NOODEIA.
-For students already performing below grade level, this confidence transformation has implications beyond the immediate learning session; research on self-efficacy suggests that such positive experiences can cascade into greater willingness to engage with challenging material in the future (Bandura, 1977, p.
-195).
+For students already performing below grade level, this confidence transformation has implications beyond the immediate learning session; research on self-efficacy suggests that such positive experiences can cascade into greater willingness to engage with challenging material in the future (Bandura, 1977).

 **Independence (Q9)** showed the second-largest improvement (+135.14%, p = .0019).
 The shift from M = 2.31 to M = 5.44 represents a fundamental change in how students perceived their capacity for autonomous learning.
 Under traditional instruction, students felt highly dependent on external help; with NOODEIA's Socratic scaffolding, they perceived themselves as capable of learning on their own.
 This finding has important implications for educational scalability.
 In contexts where teacher shortages limit access to personalized instruction, AI tutoring that builds learner independence, rather than creating new dependencies, offers a path toward sustainable educational support.